zirman/suspenders-js/README.md

 are special JavaScript generators that suspend using the 'yield' keyword whenever it would block.
 When an asynchronous result is ready, it resumes the coroutine where it left off without needing a callback.
 Unlike Promises or Async/Await, coroutines can be canceled after started.
-Any asynchronous tasks they are suspended on will be stopped, and their finally blocks will be called to clean up resources.
+Any asynchronous tasks that are suspended on will be stopped, and their finally blocks will be called to clean up any allocated resources.

 What is structured concurrency?
 It organizes running coroutines into scopes to better reason about their lifetimes, error handling and cancellation.
 Coroutines are launched within a scope where they run until complete, throw an error, or the scope is canceled.
-A coroutine's finally block will run even after being canceled.
+A coroutine's finally block is guarenteed to run even after being canceled.
 This ensures that resources like network connections or file descriptors are always closed when no longer needed.
 If a coroutine throws an error, the containing scope cancels with an error.
 Canceled scopes propagate cancellation to all coroutines within it.
 And scopes that canceled with an error, call their error callback and bubble up the error to their parent